XZ3149/LeafcutterITI/README.md

 ### Step 3.2: LeafcutterITI clustering for single-cell data

 For this step, we assume the data we are processing are single-cell data.
+Results from Step 2 and Step 2.1 were obtained.